-It was always about working smart.
+It was always about doing great, meaningful work.
 But somehow that got lost.

-In the Winter of 2019 – Paul Slater was finishing up after a long week at the Microsoft Office in Bellevue Washington.
+It was the Winter of 2019 and Paul Slater was finishing up after a long week at the Microsoft Office in Bellevue Washington.
 He would have probably stayed longer, but he had promised to meet his colleague Ryan Tubbs after work to debrief.
 “I remember at the time I was a bit annoyed to be pulled away, but part of me knew I wasn’t getting much done anyway” Paul said.
-“It turned out those after dinner drinks changed both of our lives”.
+“It turned out those after-dinner drinks changed both of our lives”.

-That evening started in frustration, as Paul and Ryan compared notes on how little they felt they were getting accomplished, how difficult it was to focus, and how challenging it was to switch off at the end of the day.
+That evening started in frustration, as Paul and Ryan compared notes on how how difficult it was to focus and how challenging it was to switch off at the end of the day.

 It Was Supposed to be a Book

-So, after a lot of consideration, Paul and Ryan took the leap, and left Microsoft to form BillionMinds, with the mission of making a Billion people start every day with purpose and end it with accomplishment.
+After a lot of consideration, Paul and Ryan took the leap, and left Microsoft to form BillionMinds, with the mission of upskiling humanity for the future of work.

-As we head towards the end of 2021, and hopefully out the pandemic, the team has seen the need for their solution only increase.
-“So many more people are working from home, and its blurring the lines between work and the rest of our lives even more” said Paul.
-“Many of us who started thinking they were working from home now just feel they are living at work.
-We’ve built our services to help people recreate that separation, to pull themselves away from work to recharge and be ready to take on the next day with enthusiasm – an optimized day to make people consistently effective over time.
+Coming out of the pandemic, the team saw the need for their solution only increase.
+“So many more people are working from home, and it’s blurring the lines between work and the rest of our lives even more” said Paul.
+“Many of us who started thinking they were working from home now just feel they are living at work.”